 Common mistakes

-- Three tiers separated only by quantity (10 / 50 / 100 of something) — the buyer reads it as “pay more for the same product.”
+- Three tiers separated only by quantity (10 / 50 / 100 of something) — buyers read it as “pay more for the same product.”

-- A decoy middle that nobody buys — short-term it bumps revenue, long-term it bleeds trust and gets called out on social.
+- A decoy middle nobody buys — short-term it nudges revenue, long-term it bleeds trust and gets called out on social.
+Real value differences beat asymmetric-dominance tricks because they survive a second look at the page.

 - Custom enterprise tier with no anchor — without a starting number, prospects assume the worst and never reach out.

-- Annual discount above 20% — looks generous, but the LTV math collapses for anyone who would have stayed monthly.
+- Annual discount above 20% — the standard is two months free (~16.7%); 15-25% is the defensible range.
+Go deeper and the LTV math collapses for anyone who would have stayed monthly.

 - Grandfathering everyone forever — fine for the first 50 buyers, ruinous past 500.
-Plan the grandfather window in the memo.
+Write the grandfather window into the memo.

-- Hidden fees (transaction, processing, “platform”) — add them in or commit to no fees.
-Buried fees double churn in the first 90 days.
+- Hidden fees (transaction, processing, “platform”) — fold them in or commit to none.
+Buried fees roughly double churn in the first 90 days.

 FAQ

-- How many tiers?: Three is the workable maximum for most creator and small-SaaS launches.
-Four is for products with real plan-level capability differences (seats, infra limits).
+- How many tiers should I ship?
+Three is the workable maximum for most creator and small-SaaS launches; three-tier pages convert ~1.4x better than two-tier, but four or more convert worse.
+Add a fourth only when there is a real plan-level capability gap (seats, infra limits).

-- What about pay-what-you-want?: Works for one-time products with high goodwill (album, ebook).
-Disaster for subscriptions.
+- What about pay-what-you-want?
+Works for one-time products with high goodwill (album, ebook).
+A disaster for subscriptions — the recurring decision reopens every month.

-- Should I A/B test prices?: Not at launch.
-Pick prices the memo defends, ship, watch for 60 days, then test one variable.
+- Should I A/B test prices at launch?
+No. Pick prices the memo defends, ship, watch for 60 days, then test one variable.
+Early traffic is too thin for a clean read.

 Related